yugiohfi/yugiohswap/SPECIFICATIONS.md

 # Price Calculations

-In Niftyswap, like Uniswap, the price of an asset is a function of a currency reserve and the corresponding token reserve.
-Indeed, all methods in Niftyswap enforce that the the following equality remains true:
+In YuGiOhswap, like Uniswap, the price of an asset is a function of a currency reserve and the corresponding token reserve.
+Indeed, all methods in YuGiOhswap enforce that the the following equality remains true:

 ​												$CurrencyReserve_i * TokenReserve_i = K$